cloudhumans/take-home/README.md

 - **Use RAG (Retrieval Augmented Generation)**: Implement this technique in your endpoint (simple explanation [here](https://lucvandonkersgoed.com/2023/12/11/retrieval-augmented-generation-rag-simply-explained/)).
 - **Use Provided Resources**: We've supplied sample HTTP calls via CURL that you can import into Postman to speed things up—we don't want to waste your time reading docs.
 - **Focus on Code and Solution**: We want to see your code—simplicity, readability, and maintainability are key.
-Please include explanations of the decisions you made and how it could evolve.
-For that purpose, provide a README explaining your ideas.
+Please include explanations in the README.md file at the projet's root about the decisions you made and how it could evolve.
+- **Docker**: Please use docker to make it ease for us to run your code
+- **Code language**: Please use English in your code

 *In your README file, please include:*

-  1. **Instructions to Run the Code**: Step-by-step guide on how to set up and run your project (docker would be awesome).
+  1. **Instructions to Run the Code**: Step-by-step guide on how to set up and run your project
   2. **Main Technical Decisions**: Explain the key choices you made during development.
   3. **Relevant Comments About Your Project**: Any additional insights or considerations.

-- **Use English**: Please use English in your code and documentation.
+  4. **Comments in portuguese**: Let's use our mother language there to speed things up ;D

 ## Rules for the AI Response